 Scheduling restaurant staff using pen and paper, or even spreadsheets, is an unforgiving task for many reasons.
 Not only are your schedules subject to human error, often leading to miscommunication and missed shifts, but your timesheets are also at risk of being botched.

-Payroll errors made due to sloppiness and human error can only lead to two things, neither of which are good: overpaying your staff (and losing money) or your underpaying your staff (and angering them).
+Restaurant payroll errors made due to sloppiness and human error can only lead to two things, neither of which are good: overpaying your staff (and losing money) or you’re underpaying your staff (and angering them).

 Allowing Employees to Beat the System